 Books:

-Susan Jeffers: Feel the fear, and do it anyways.
+Susan Jeffers: Feel the fear, and do it anyway.

 Katty Kay & Claire Shipman: The confidence code.